cwgoes/zk-notes/sigma-protocols/README.md

 So we can choose the challenge length.

-### Proofs of knowledge

-(Damgard 3)

-Intuition: knowledge is ability to compute efficiently.

 ### OR-construction

 Given `x_0, x_1`, `Pr` wants to prove knowledge of `w` such that either `(x_0, w) <- R` or `(x_1, w) <- R` without revealing which is known.